zihengCat/ml-face-recognition-system/README.md

 - install all dependences using `pip3 install -r requirement.txt`
 - run `python3 app.py` to start the system

+# Architecture

+The project achieved a high availability and develop friendly Face Recognition

 # Demo

 The following image shows that the system works fine.